jbszczepaniak/me/_posts/2017-03-27-my-problem-with-oauth2.0.markdown

 About all scenarios one can read on fantastic, comprehensible blog post: <a href="https://aaronparecki.com/oauth-2-simplified">https://aaronparecki.com/oauth-2-simplified</a>.
 I will focus on the first scenario because it is sufficent to show an absurd which I found while reading about OAuth2.0.</p>

 <p align="justify">
-OAuth 2.0 defines roles, which are involved in tokens exchange:
+OAuth 2.0 defines roles which are involved in tokens exchange:
 </p>
 <ol>
     <li>API - server, with resources to which access one want to have an access,</li>